-Nordic Creamery is a small, family-run dairy farm which has been owned and operated by the Bekkum family since immigrating from Norway in 1917.
+Nordic Creamery is a small, family-run dairy farm that’s been owned and operated by the Bekkum family since immigrating from Norway in 1917.
 From classic aged cheddar to handcrafted harvest butter and gourmet gift baskets, the Nordic Creamery is the place to be — and this place has won dozens of national and international awards.
 If you can’t try it all in one sitting, no worries.
 You can take some to-go along your road trip.

-We’ve covered, cheese, we’ve covered wine, but add to the mix a distillery.
+We’ve covered, cheese, we’ve covered wine, but let’s add a distillery to the mix.
 Wollersheim Winery sits on a gorgeous hillside overlooking the Wisconsin River and is home to 30 acres of vineyards.
-While Wollersheim Winery is a leader in the Midwest, the recently-opened distillery on the property is a huge hit too.
-Try the apple brandy, or go the classic route with rosé, Riesling, or chardonnay, you can’t go wrong.
+While Wollersheim Winery is a leader in the Midwest, the distillery on the property is a huge hit too.
+Whether you taste the apple brandy or go the classic route with rosé, Riesling, or chardonnay, you can’t go wrong.
 And the best part?
 You can sip on it right by the vineyard.

-Wisconsin’s Driftless region is gorgeous in its own right and should be at the top of anyone’s Wisconsin bucket list, but when the rolling hills and stunning views are paired with the unrivaled duo of wine and cheese, this experience can’t be topped.
-What stops have you made along the Driftless Wisconsin Wine & Cheese Trail?
+Wisconsin’s Driftless region is downright gorgeous and should be at the top of anyone’s Wisconsin bucket list, but when the rolling hills and stunning views are paired with the unrivaled duo of wine and cheese, this experience can’t be topped.